Fabrizio Boccardi: Litigation

 In April 2004, DE Shaw Laminar Portfolios announced in its filings with the Securities and Exchange Commission (SEC) pending strategic discussions with Boccardi regarding the Riviera Casino, and bought 10% in Riviera Holdings from Donald Trump.
 In May 2004, in subsequent filings with the SEC, DE Shaw Laminar Portfolios announced the termination of its discussions with Boccardi regarding Riviera Holdings.
-Stock of Riviera Holdings trading on the American Stock Exchange subsequently split 3 for 1 and was trading at a substantial premium.

 In 2005 Boccardi Capital Systems filed suit in the United States District Court for the Southern District of New York in Manhattan, against DE Shaw Laminar Portfolios for breach of contract and other allegations in connection with Riviera Holdings, asking for compensation of approximately $140 million.
 The suit was finally dismissed in February 2009, and despite an appeal that Boccardi Capital filed immediately thereafter, the judgment was reaffirmed in December 2009 by the United States Court of Appeals, Second Circuit.

 Twentieth Century Fox and King Midas World Entertainment reached a settlement in 2014 regarding the TYRANT Mark.
 Both parties called on to refrain from challenging each other's mark, with FX's “Tyrant” TV series based on the story of an American family drawn into Middle Eastern turmoil, and King Midas’ “Tyrant” a Las Vegas-based superhero property created by Boccardi.

 Venture capital

 Boccardi is also a venture capitalist and technology entrepreneur.
-Through several of his controlled entities he provides capital in promising business ventures in the US and elsewhere.
-Boccardi is creator of proprietary intelligent software systems methods of payment, finance, and social commerce.
+Through several of his controlled entities he provides capital in business ventures in the US and elsewhere.

 Technology

-Fabrizio Boccardi is actively engaged in the technology sector through his involvement with several companies, one of which is Astral Dynamic Networks, also known as Astradyne Inc. Boccardi focuses on artificial intelligence, blockchain technology and other tech innovations aiming to advance technology in commerce and social interactions for the populace via new products with new capabilities.
-Boccardi also contributes to various technological breakthroughs.
+Boccardi is engaged in the technology sector through his involvement with Astral Dynamic Networks, also known as Astradyne Inc. Boccardi focuses on artificial intelligence, blockchain technology and other tech innovations aiming to advance technology in commerce and social interactions for the populace via new products with new capabilities.

-According to credible public sources, Fabrizio Boccardi is actively engaged in the development of advanced technologies centered on secure communications, modular computing architectures, and artificial intelligence.
+Boccardi is engaged in the development of advanced technologies centered on secure communications, modular computing architectures, and artificial intelligence.
 His initiatives prioritize scalability, privacy, and cross-platform interoperability, with the goal of enhancing the foundational infrastructure for next-generation digital ecosystems.